yauhenikh/yauhenikh.github.io/index.md

 Links to the solutions for the tasks from grow.by:

-- [Multy-file assembly](https://github.com/yauhenikh/MultiFileAssemblyTask) (Create a multi-file assembly.
-Assign an assembly to the strong name and place it in the GAC.
-Analyze the resulting assembly using ILDASM, JetBrains dotPeek.)
+- [Multy-file assembly](https://github.com/yauhenikh/MultiFileAssemblyTask) (create a multi-file assembly)

 ## Interests